tobna/TaylorShift/README.md

 # TaylorShift: Shifting the Complexity of Self-Attention from Squared to Linear and Back using Taylor-Softmax

-This will be the code appendix for the paper "TaylorShift: Shifting the Complexity of Self-Attention from Squared to Linear and Back using Taylor-Softmax".
+This will be the code appendix for the paper *[TaylorShift: Shifting the Complexity of Self-Attention from Squared to Linear (and Back) using Taylor-Softmax](https://arxiv.org/abs/2403.02920)*.

 For now, we can only include the code for the TaylorShift attention mechanism and models.
 We will include the code for the experiments and analysis later on.